Satissss/Squrve/README.md

 ### ✨ Key Features

-1. Configuration-driven Text-to-SQL tasks, integrating multiple baseline methods, large model invocations, and database connections.
+1. Configuration-driven Text-to-SQL tasks, integrating multiple baseline methods, LLM invocations, and database connections.
 2. Component-level reproduction and sharing interfaces, supporting free combination and flexible switching of different method components for plug-and-play and quick startup.
 3. Scalable and robust modular design, with method implementations independent of specific datasets and database types, enabling rapid extension for new methods.
+4. Supports automated, modular, and specialized evaluation of generated query results metrics.

 ## 🏗️ Core Architecture